PRESENCE & BALANCE

 Build boundaries for your life

 How can you have a balanced life if you check your work email every 10-20 minutes, even on the weekends, or when eating a great meal with loved ones?
 Balance and presence go hand in hand; you can’t have one without the other.
 If you are going to dinner, go to dinner.
 If you are going on a hike, go on a hike.
 If you are going to hang out with friends, go hang out with friends.
 Stop interrupting your own life.
 Building boundaries is one of the most difficult, but rewarding things to do with your life.
 Don’t do any work activities past 7 pm.
-Don’t check email on the weekends.
-Exercise from 4+ days a week.
+Don’t check your email on the weekends.
+Exercise for 4+ days a week.
 Start doing and building boundaries for those activities you think you need to have a balanced life, and voilà, you’ll start having a balanced life.
 And, don’t worry about how others might think about your balanced life and boundaries, they’re just jealous and will probably follow suit.